Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/install-ledger-app.rst

 #.
 Close all applications that might be connected to the LEDGER device such as LEDGER LIVE and Concordium Desktop Wallet and keep them closed until you’ve completed the steps in this guide.

-#.
-Download the ZIP folder with the Concordium LEDGER application.
+#. :ref:`Download the ZIP folder with the Concordium LEDGER application<Ledger-downloads>`.

 #.
 Extract the files from the ZIP folder to a folder on your computer.